Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations

 \subsection{Training}

-The parameters for $\mathcal{R}$, $\mathcal{G}$, $\mathcal{P}$, and knowledge selection can be jointly trained end-to-end with backpropagation by summing up two losses: the negative log-likelihoods for original prediction task and for the NLEs.
-We found updating parameters for $\mathcal{K}$ led to a minimal improvement; hence, $\mathcal{K}$ is fixed for computational ease.
+The parameters for $\mathcal{R}$, $\mathcal{G}$, $\mathcal{P}$, and the knowledge selector can be jointly trained end-to-end with backpropagation by summing up the negative log-likelihoods for the predictions and NLEs.
+We found that updating parameters for the knowledge resource $\mathcal{K}$ led to a minimal improvement; hence, $\mathcal{K}$ is fixed for computational ease.